boutproject/hermes-3/docs/sphinx/equations.rst

    \eta_e = \frac{4}{3} 0.73 p_e \tau_e

 where :math:`\tau_e` is the electron collision time.
-The collisions between electrons and all other species therefore need to be calculated before this component is run:
+The collisions between electrons and all other species therefore needs to be calculated:

 .. code-block:: ini